kitao/pyxel/README.md

 <img src="docs/images/tilemap_editor.gif">
 </a>

-By dragging and dropping a TMX file (Tiled Map File) onto the Tilemap Editor screen while holding down a number key, the layer with the specified index number can be loaded into the currently selected tilemap.
+By dragging and dropping a TMX file (Tiled Map File) onto the Tilemap Editor screen while holding down a number key, the corresponding layer can be loaded into the currently selected tilemap.

 **Sound Editor**